AaronWhiteTX/PhotoSnap-Pro/README.md

 2. Create CloudFront distribution with S3 website endpoint as origin
 3. Configure Route 53 hosted zone for custom domain
 4. Create A record (alias) pointing to CloudFront distribution
+5. Add CloudFront behavior for `/s/*` path to route to redirect Lambda (for URL shortener)

 ### 7. Frontend Deployment
 ```bash